LinklyLuck/social_simulation/README.md

 - Simulation outcomes are not predictions of real-world behavior.
 - Respect dataset licenses (especially for Kaggle-imported content).

 ---

-## 📄 License
-MIT License.

----

 <p align="center">
-  Made with ❤️ for Social Simulation Research
+  Thanks for Using Social Simulation Research
 </p>